Ingeborg, A Viking Girl on the Blue Lagoon

 *

-Jacques de Mahieu’s research on precolombian America went further into the past than the Vikings’ time.
-He writes that the American civilization of the Olmecs is a creation of white immigrants, who became the ruling class over the population of Indios.
-The cultural achievements and the rests of the white population of the Olmec and early Tiahuanacu culture were the base for the early Maya culture.
+Jacques de Mahieu’s research on pre-Columbian America went further into the past than the Vikings’ time.
+He writes that the American civilization of the Olmecs is a creation of white immigrants who became the ruling class over the population of Indios.
+The cultural achievements and the remnants of the white population of the Olmec and early Tiahuanacu culture were the base for the early Maya culture.

-In Peru, the Spaniards reported several times meeting whites, especially in the upper caste of the Incas, where women were described as blonde and fair-skinned, reminding them of ‘Castillan beauties.’
+In Peru, the Spaniards reported several times meeting whites, especially in the upper caste of the Incas, where women were described as blonde and fair-skinned, reminding them of “Castilian beauties.”
 For some reason historians tend to dismiss these accounts by the Conquistadores as deceptive.

 When the Spaniards came, and with them the Inquisition, the Church would destroy all traces of Templar presence in America.
-The Gnostic teachings that the Church attempted to erase by smothering Cathars and Templars, in the same way the Church pursued them in the Visigothic kingdom of Septimania (Languedoc), burning practically all extant texts in Gothic language, were caught in its tentacles as far as precolombian America!
+The Gnostic teachings that the Church attempted to erase by smothering Cathars and Templars –in the same way that the Church pursued them in the Visigothic kingdom of Septimania (Languedoc), burning practically all extant texts in Gothic language– were caught in its grip as far as pre-Columbian America!

 *

-Among traces of white prehispanic presence in America, Sahagun names the following.
-Although there were no plants or cereals, such as wheat, nor animals, such as cows, of European origin in America (a fact with which Jacques de Mahieu disagrees: according to the latter, Canis ingae, for instance, a species of dog that was living as domestic animal by some Indian peoples at the time of the Conquista, was brought there by the Vikings), there existed similar cultural elements, such as:
+Among traces of white pre-Hispanic presence in America, Sahagun names the following.
+Although there were no plants or cereals, such as wheat, nor animals, such as cows, of European origin in America (a fact with which Jacques de Mahieu disagrees: According to the latter, Canis ingæ, for instance, a species of dog that was living as domestic animal by some Indian peoples at the time of the Conquista, was brought there by the Vikings), there existed similar cultural elements, such as:

 1/ Paintings found in Oaxaca depicting something that is very much alike the Crucifixion of Jesus Christ;

-2/ Devotion practices like oral confession and water baptism;
+2/ Such devotional practices as oral confession and water baptism;

-3/ The missionaries met in different places (Campuche, Potochan) Indians who knew several stories from the Scriptures pretty well.
+3/ In different places (Campuche, Potonchán), the missionaries met Indians who knew several stories from the Scriptures well.

-Finally, Sahagun describes what we already said above, that Quetzacoatl, leader of the Toltecs of Tula (Thule?), was opposed by some of his men, here described as necromancers, chief among whom was Tezcatlipoca, god of putrefaction, and that he left his people, yet saying he would come back.
-Whence came the fact that first the Spaniards were welcome by the Aztecs as returning gods.
+Finally, Sahagun describes what we already said above, that Quetzalcoatl, leader of the Toltecs of Tula (Thule?), was opposed by some of his men, here described as necromancers, chief among whom was Tezcatlipoca, god of putrefaction, and that he left his people, not without announcing that he would come back.
+Whence came the fact that the Spaniards at first were welcomed by the Aztecs as returning gods.

-Vikigen Quetzacoatl (The Viking Quetzacoatl), watercolor by Ossian Elgström, 1931
+Vikigen Quetzalcoatl (The Viking Quetzalcoatl), watercolor by Ossian Elgström, 1931

 (serving as cover illustration for a 1991 collection of ethnographic studies)

-This work shows that the idea of Vikings having played an influential role in precolombian America was already in circulation at an early date.
+This work shows that the idea of Vikings having played an influential role in pre-Columbian America was already in circulation at an early date.

 Tezcatlipoca the Necromancer